Gwen Stefani Reportedly Threatened By Blake Shelton, Miranda Lambert Reunion

 “While Gwen is away, Blake seems to play!
 Or, at the very least, take a few cheat days,” a source shared.

-Stefani reportedly put Shelton on a diet from alcohol and he lost some 85 pounds in the process.
-Unfortunately, the country crooner appears back on the habit as he purchased several bottles of tequila while Stefani was away.
+Stefani reportedly put Shelton on a diet from alcohol, and he lost some 85 pounds in the process.
+Unfortunately, the country crooner appears back on the habit, as he purchased several bottles of tequila while Stefani was away.

 Off The Wagon!
 Blake Shelton Seen Carrying BOXES Of Alcohol Outside Liquor Store https://t.co/MrAKXqKYBP pic.twitter.com/gcjLzzA8uZ